 There are places to see the Whirling Dervishes for free in Istanbul such as the Dervish Cafe in Sultanahment.
 If you are interested to see a proper Whirling Dervish ceremony or maybe more than one Whirling Dervish perform then it is better to pay for an official show.
 You can book the show online here.

 If you have more time to spend in Istanbul, I would highly recommend that you take a boat trip to Princes Islands in Istanbul.
-You might also like to read my article on ‘Is Istanbul Safe?’
+You might also like to read my articles on ‘Is Istanbul Safe?’ and ‘Is Istanbul worth visiting?’